 - Immediately pour batter into the casserole dish with butter and place on the middle rack of a cold oven.

-- Close oven and set temperature to 375° and bake for 30 minutes. **see note about avoiding preheat of oven
+- Close oven and set temperature to 375℉ and bake for 30 minutes.
+Avoid pre-heating oven (see note below).

 - Serve while hot with dusted powdered sugar and lemon juice or whipped cream, fresh fruit and syrup.